 “Thank you,” Ellete simpered and bobbed a curtsy.

-The woman stood up and was in raptures.
-“Oh, how precious,” she gushed.
-“How I wish I had a daughter to go with my three boys but we had to stop at the three boys.”
+The woman stood up and was in raptures: “Oh, how precious,” she gushed.
+“How I wish I had a daughter to go with my three boys but we had to stop at the three boys unfortunately.”

-“Very commendable,” Bordan nodded, deciding that felt that he should dislike the man immensely but the man’s round face and engaging demeanour had caught him off-guard.
-“We, alas, have had but one child yet we count our blessings.”
+“Very commendable,” Bordan nodded, deciding that he felt he should dislike the man immensely but the man’s round face and engaging demeanour had caught him off-guard.
+“We, alas, have but one child yet we count our blessings.”

 “Ah, yes, I expect the medical bills for the poor child were crippling, no doubt,” the man sympathised.
 “But good for you: too many parents surrender custody of their disabled children to the orphanages run by the Government and the Order…”

 “Oh, we have a new Cathedral,” the man huffed proudly.
-“We are no longer just a market town on the northern borders of the Middle Cities.
+“We’re no longer just a market town on the northern borders of the Middle Cities.
 Accyngate became officially chartered as a Middle City in its own right last Whitsuntide!”

-“Congratulations,” Kendra said, enjoying the banality of the conversation.
+“Congratulations,” Kendra said brightly, enjoying the banality of the conversation.
 “We’re taking a vacation in Crawcester but we might take a trip north to Accyngate.”

-“Then you would be most welcome,” the man nodded, proffering Bordan a business card with both hands.
+“Then you’d be most welcome,” the man nodded, proffering Bordan a business card with both hands.
 “Please look us up if you do make the journey.
-If we are free, we would be delighted to show you the more interesting sights.
+If we’re free, we would be delighted to show you the more interesting sights.
 I am sure we can disprove the myth that Middle City folk are inhospitable and wary of strangers.
 We have a lot of tourists these days.
 We…”

 “It’s our turn to order, Aaron,” his wife interrupted, indicating the counter.
-“The boys want the meat patties and potato chips.”
+“The boys want the meat pates and potato chips.”

 “Thank you,” Bordan said, bowing slightly and accepting Aaron’s card with both hands in the manner of the traders of the Japanese Empire.
 “I hope you enjoy your vacation too.”

 “We hope so,” Aaron shrugged as his wife ordered for the family and grudgingly so as it was obvious Aaron preferred to talk to Bordan.
-“We are planning to go through Fosskeep and head down to the Tamemere Piers: that’s where all the amusement parks are.
+“We are planning to go through Fosskeep and head down to the Tamemere Piers where all the amusement parks are.
 We were going to Arthburg for the festivals and shows but they were cancelled following those incidents with the Cymrig brigands.
-It is a national shame that King John the Merciless showed so much mercy to those Cymrig butchers!”
+It’s a national shame that King John the Merciless showed so much mercy to those Cymrig swine!”

 Aaron tutted: “Yes, I know and every one an inbred genetic nightmare according to the Order.
 Why else would they attack and murder innocent citizens?”

 “Well said,” Aaron grinned, completely oblivious to the irony.
 “They are more vexatious than the Fellholmers and Longspit clans could ever be.
-Anyway, here is our food.
-It has been a pleasure to be meeting you.
-I regret that I know not your names.”
+Anyway, our food is ready.
+It has been a pleasure to meet you.
+I do hope that we will meet again in Accyngate but please forgive me: I know not your names.”

 Aaron looked puzzled for a moment then smiled broadly.
 “Well met then, Geoffrey and Cassandra.
-My wife’s name is classical too: Hera; obviously an omen that we shall meet again.
-May God smile upon you and your journey!”
+My wife’s first name is classical too: Hera; obviously an omen that we shall meet again.
+May God bless you and your vacation.”

-Kendra and Bordan returned the bow.
-“And upon you and yours,” they responded in unison.
-Bordan watched Aaron pick up the second tray of food and then the family wander off in search of a table with Cedric racing pell-mell around his stoic brothers.
+Kendra and Bordan returned the bow: “And you and yours,” they responded in unison.
+Bordan watched Aaron pick up the second tray of food and then the family wandered off in search of a table with Cedric racing pell-mell around his stoic brothers.

 “Hera indeed!”
 Kendra scoffed.
-“That little Cedric is a nest of vipers to be sure but if I am to be Cassandra then those two are more likely to be Clytemnestra and her lover, Aegisthus.”
+“That little Cedric is a nest of vipers to be sure but if I am to be Cassandra then those two are Clytemnestra and her lover, Aegisthus.”

 Bordan ordered their sandwiches and ice creams but the counter assistant apologised that the coffees and chocolate milk would be awhile: the machines had broken down so they were making the drinks with kettles.
-They gave them glasses of water for free.
+He gave them glasses of water for free.
 “We’ll bring your drinks to that corner table over there in about ten minutes,” he said, pointing.
-“We will discount the tea and coffee because of the inconvenience,” he added, bowing.
+“We’ll discount the tea and coffee because of the inconvenience,” he added, bowing.

 “Huh!
 Neither,” she said in a tragic voice.
 “More like Ajax the Lesser snatching me away from my helpless family.”

 Bordan laughed.
-“You are indeed the queen of tragedies but for some reason I cannot explain I fell hopelessly in love and married you despite all the fey glamours about you.”
+“You are indeed the queen of tragedies but for some reason I can’t explain I fell hopelessly in love and married you despite all the fey glamours about you.”

-“Thank Almighty Zeus,” Bordan teased, continuing the mythological theme.
-“I desperately need my coffee!”
+“Thank Almighty Zeus,” Bordan said, continuing the mythological theme.
+“I desperately need some coffee!”

-The harassed and overworked waiter had several other orders balanced on his tray so he did not see Cedric dart between two tables and trip him up as he approached their table.
+The harassed and overworked waiter had several other orders balanced on his tray so he didn’t see Cedric dart between two tables to trip him up as he approached their table.
 Bordan felt the world was moving in slow motion as the man tumbled forward and all the cups and their contents were propelled towards Ellete.
-He saw the look of horror on Hera’s face as she rose from her table then something miraculous happened: for one moment, the cups and most of the hot liquid had simply stopped dead in mid-air but not all: some of it reached Ellete and she yelped in pain.
+He saw the look of horror on Hera’s face as she rose from her table then something miraculous happened: for one moment, the cups and most of the hot liquid had simply stopped dead in mid-air but not all of it: some reached Ellete and she yelped in pain.

 The cups and the suspended liquid fell to the table in a cascade but Kendra reacted instantly and hurled their water at Ellete where the hot tea and coffee had splashed her.
-She tore off Ellete’s glasses and the soaked hat to hastily wipe Ellete’s face and clothes and making sure there were no scalds to her face and scalp.
+She tore off Ellete’s glasses and hat to hastily wipe her face and neck, making sure there were no scalds but removing the make up in the process.

 Hera approached the table with a look of mortification on her face.
 She had literally hurled the bawling Cedric into his father’s arms then helped the waiter back onto his feet while apologising profusely to him, bowing Japanese-fashion until he was placated and left to fetch a mop, pan and brush to clear the debris.

 “By Saint Basil’s bones, forgive me: I am so sorry,” she began, wringing her hands as Kendra dabbed Ellete with paper towels from her bag.
 “Your sandwiches are ruined as well.
-I am so sorry; we can’t get Cedric to sit still!
+I’m so sorry; we cannot get Cedric to sit still!
 Um… is Freda unharmed?
-I hope she is not scalded.
-Bu… bu…” she gurgled to a halt and stared open-mouthed as Kendra had moved out of the way so Hera could see the little girl clearly.
+I hope she’s not scalded.
+Bu… bu…” she gurgled to a halt and stared open-mouthed as Kendra had moved out of the way so she could see the little girl clearly.
 Glaring at her was a child with pure white hair, snow-white skin and blood-red irises that made the hairs on the back of her neck stand up on end.
 “Oh!
 She’s an albino!” she gasped and almost fainted.
 “An albino!
 God preserve us!”

 “Now you know why we lie and why we cover her up,” Bordan said angrily, indicating Hera.
 “We do it because we are sick of seeing reactions and prejudice like that.
-We live in modern times, Hera, but people like you always hang on to their arcane superstitions.”
+We live in modern times, Hera, but people hang on to their mindless superstitions.”

 Ellete harrumphed, pouted and stared out of the window.
 Hera stood up again and put her hands on her hips.
-“I do not blame her for being cross with me but let me make it up to you.
+“I don’t blame her for not speaking to me but let me make it up to you.
 I insist on replacing your ruined food and drinks.
 Will you at least let me do that much by way of making amends for Cedric?”

-“No, you just move to the next table while they clean up and I will be right back with fresh sandwiches and some more ice-cream for Freda.
+“No, you just move to the next table while they clean up and I’ll be right back with fresh sandwiches and more ice-cream for Freda.
 Would you like some of their special double chocolate ice-cream, Freda?
 They say it’s worth going to war over it!”

 After a nudge from Kendra, Ellete nodded: “Yes, please.”

 “A lot of people were staring at Ellete.
-Thank the stars we are not in Cheal or Oldhayne,” Bordan whispered.
-“This is not good: we only need one person to call the police and we are troll-meat but if we flee, I would expect Hera to call them herself.”
+Thank the stars we’re not in Cheal or Oldhayne,” Bordan muttered.
+“This is not good: we only need one person to call the police and we’re troll-meat but if we flee, I’d expect Hera to call them herself.”

-“Then we stay accept the Accyngate peace offering,” Kendra sighed, resigned.
-“You can take the top off as well, Ellete, now that everyone has seen you.
-We are on holiday after all and you get the expensive ice-cream that we can’t afford.”
+“Then we stay and accept the Accyngate peace offering,” Kendra sighed, resigned.
+“You can take the top off as well, Ellete, now that everyone’s seen you.
+We’re on holiday after all and you get the expensive ice-cream that we can’t afford.”

 Hera arrived with fresh sandwiches and coffees and the biggest bowl of chocolate ice-cream Ellete had ever seen.
 She was blushing furiously.
-“We have been asked to leave,” she explained.
-“They can never grasp what makes him like this so I understand how you feel about the prejudice you must experience.”
+“We’ve been asked to leave,” she explained.
+“They can never grasp what makes him like this so I understand how you feel about the prejudice you experience.”
 She bowed again and fought back tears: “May God bless you and your journey.”

 “And you,” Bordan responded suspiciously.
 “The counter staff seemed to be asking a lot of questions about our daughter.
 What were they saying?
 Are they afraid of her?”

-Hera saw that Aaron and the boys were at the exit and waiting for her.
-“They were just ignorant: I had to explain to them what causes albinism.
-Hopefully they will leave you alone.
+Hera saw that Aaron and the boys were at the exit and waiting impatiently for her.
+“They were just ignorant dullards: I had to explain to them what causes albinism and that she wasn’t about to curse them.
+Hopefully they’ll leave you alone.
 Be well.”

 Bordan watched them leave and saw that the curiosity of other families seemed to be satisfied.
-“That could have been worse,” he sighed.
-“But, praise be unto her, we have time to enjoy our food.”
+“That could’ve been worse,” he said.
+“But, praise her, we’ve got time to enjoy our food.”

 He was wrong.